 The position on whether a deal will be reached with the EU on Brexit varies considerably and seems to change on an hourly basis.
 It is difficult to predict on what terms the UK will leave the EU, and whether this will take place on 29 March 2019.
-Please see our article on the key developments in 2019 for further discussion on the current status of Brexit.

 "Right to work" checks to be modernised